urbas/bud/README.md

 Bud is a build tool.

 Bud is currently in development.
-The first release is planned for June 2016.
+The first stable version `1.0.0` will be release in June 2016.

 ## Prerequisites

+__All platforms__:

-- NuGet v3 must be installed and in the `PATH`.
+- NuGet v3 must be installed and available on the `PATH`.

 ## Main features